 Thankfully, in stepped the National Trust and with the help of volunteers it reopened to the public in 2022.

-As soon as you step foot into Crook Hall Gardens, you’ll sense just how peaceful this location is considering you’re just a stone’s throw from the centre of Durham.
+As soon as you step foot into Crook Hall Gardens, the sense of peacefulness is apparent straight away.
+It certainly doesn’t feel like you’re just a stone’s throw from the centre of Durham.

 A path leads up the garden from the entrance and cafe, and immediately on the right is a maze.
-It’s the kind of maze that would delight children, enabling them to get ‘lost’ inside.
+It’s the kind of maze that would delight children.
+The type of tall maze that you can get ‘lost’ inside.

 I made a bee-line for the Solar Wing Garden and the Walled Garden.
 Being at the end of summer, many of the flower beds were in full bloom, with only the sunflowers being past their best.
 This did not, however, stop me from enjoying a little photoshoot!

-Passing through a small courtyard I headed towards the Moat Pond at the top of the garden.
-It extends to views towards fields and woodlands to enhance the feeling that you’re in the middle of the countryside.
+After passing through a small courtyard I headed towards the Moat Pond at the top of the garden.
+Here, the view extends out towards fields and woodlands to enhance the feeling that you’re in the middle of the countryside.

-The gardens were a delight for the spirit, and by the looks on the faces of other visitors they also felt the same way.
+The nature beauty of the gardens have that spirit-lifting quality.
 I could easily have spent the whole day whittling away the hours with a book in tow.
 There are lots of little benches and charming reading nooks for the occasion.

 Greenhouse and gardening plots